 How Are They Treated?

 It depends on the kind of tumor you have, where it is, and if it has spread.
+Germ cell tumors can spread to other parts of your body such as lymph nodes, the lungs, liver, or brain.
 Your doctor will also take your age and overall health into account.
 You may need more than one type of treatment.
 Your doctor will help you figure out the best approach.

 Treatment options usually include:

 - Surgery to remove the tumor.
-If it’s cancer, your doctor needs to get out all the cancer cells.
+If it’s cancer, your doctor needs to remove all of the cancer cells.
 That could mean removing the testicle or ovary and fallopian tube where the tumor is located.

-- Radiation , which uses high energy from X-rays or other sources to kill cancer cells.
-Newer kinds of radiation focus as close as possible on the tumor to help limit side effects.
+- Radiation uses high energy from X-rays or other sources to kill cancer cells.
+Newer kinds of radiation focus as closely as possible on the tumor to help limit side effects.